MicrosoftDocs/Viva/Viva/glint/setup/understand-survey-access-methods.md

 ### Attribute-based access

-- **Survey access:** Users (managers with report access or individual contributors) accesses the attribute-based access survey link shared by their organization.
+- **Survey access:** Users (managers with report access or individual contributors) access the attribute-based access survey link shared by their organization.
 This may be converted to a shortened link or a QR code for easy access by deskless workers.
 - **Landing page:** Users go to an access page that prompts them to enter two (2) pieces of information (for example, employee ID and email address).
-After entering correct information, users go to the survey welcome page.
+After users enter correct information, they go to the survey welcome page.